 Frugal living is spending less than you earn.
-It’s knowing how much you spend each month.
-It’s reducing waste.
+It’s about knowing how much you spend each month and reducing waste.
 It’s making educated buying decisions rather than simply going with whatever costs the least.
-Frugal living allows you to have a lifestyle that might not otherwise be possible.
+Frugal living ideas allows you to have a lifestyle that might not otherwise be possible.
 Spending less might mean the ability to work less.
 Spending less might mean reducing debt and/or increasing savings.

 Money is one of the biggest stressors in our modern lives.
 By simplifying your relationship with money via frugal living, you reduce this stress.
 You buy what you need with confidence, use what you have more wisely, and worry less about money.

 What does frugal living have to do with simple living?